calagopus/website/web/docs/panel/features/admin/settings.md

 **Reset to default** discards your custom template and restores the built-in one.
 This cannot be undone.

+### Variables and Languages

+Every user receives mail in the language set on their account.
+Addresses that do not belong to a user get the panel's default language.
+A template has one layout for all of them: the wording lives in **Variables**, small text fragments the template references as <code v-pre>{{ vars.name }}</code>, and each variable can carry a value per language.

+The **Variables** section below the subject lists the fragments a template uses.
+Built-in templates ship with **System** variables such as `greeting`, `intro`, `button` and `footer`, with translations maintained alongside the panel's own.
+Pick a language from the selector on a variable to see and edit its value for that language.
+An empty field uses the default shown inside it, so you only have to fill in what you want to change.

+When a user's language has no value of its own, the panel uses your English value if you set one, then the built-in translation for that language, then the built-in English text.
+So once you customise a variable in English, every language without its own value gets that English wording.
+Fill in the other languages you serve.

+A variable's value is itself a MiniJinja snippet and can use the same variables as the template, for example <code v-pre>Hello <strong>{{ user.username }}</strong>,</code>.
+The rendered fragment is inserted into the template as is, so HTML inside a variable works, while values like <code v-pre>{{ user.username }}</code> inside it are escaped.
+The subject is rendered as plain text, so keep HTML out of variables you use there.

+**Add Variable** creates a **Custom** variable for the current template, which you can reference from the template's content or subject.
+Use the reset icon on a system variable to drop your values for every language, and the delete icon to remove a custom one.

+**Global Variables** in the sidebar holds variables that every template can reference, handy for a shared signature or support address.
+A template variable with the same name takes precedence over a global one.

+The `language` variable holds the language code a mail is rendered in, which the built-in templates put on the `<html>` tag.

 ## Captcha

 Captcha protection for the panel; set this up before you [enable registration](#application).
 When configured, the captcha renders on the [login, register, and forgot-password pages](../auth/index.md) and in the server [subuser invite modal](../server/subusers.md).
 Pick a **Provider**: